wp-plugins/ewww-image-optimizer-cloud/readme.txt

 == Changelog ==

+= 1.8.4 =
+* fixed: Import process is much faster by about 50x

 = 1.8.3 =
 * changed: API key validation is now cached to greatly reduce page load time, mostly on the admin side, but also for any sites that generate or allow uploading images on the front-end
 * fixed: a few WP Retina @2x images were not being optimized, and none of them were stored in the ewwwio_images table properly
 * new: better compression for PNGs via advpng
-* new: lossy compression for PNG images via pngquant - contact me via http://www.exactlywww.com/contact-us/ to get 10% extra quota for the current month (free)
+* new: lossy compression for PNG images via pngquant
 * changed: Bulk Optimize loads much quicker (mostly noticable on sites with thousands of images)

 = 1.8.2 =